 Each vertical can be differentiated further, both by distribution channel and brand.
 Cosmetics occupy a unique segment as they’re available in a wide range of retail locations — from luxury spas and department stores to home-television shopping and airport vending machines.

 According to a 2018 survey from Pymnts, the most important factor influencing consumer behavior in the US beauty market — beyond price or location — were special sales, unique products, and rewards programs.

-Ecommerce brands can lean into these trends with the exclusivity of the online shopping experience to challenge the upperhand of in-store retailers.
+Brands can lean into these ecommerce trends with the exclusivity of the online shopping experience to challenge the upper-hand of in-store retailers.